Andrew Davey: 2021

 Davey made his club debut for Manly in round 1 of the 2021 NRL season against the Sydney Roosters at the SCG.

 After Manly's round 2 loss against South Sydney, it was revealed that Davey had suffered a season ending knee injury.

 2022

 Davey played a total of 18 games for Manly in the 2022 NRL season scoring three tries.
 Manly would finish the year in 11th place and miss out on the finals.
+At the conclusion of the year, Davey signed a contract to join Canterbury ahead of the 2023 NRL season.